iltommi/qdb-documentation/source/reference/qdb_comparison.rst

 Supported protocols
 ======================

-The tool can be used to benchmark a memcached server, a redis server or a quasardb server.
-It can also create a virtual "local" server to test the local machine memory bandwidth.
+The tool can be used to benchmark on servers supporting the following protocols (in alphabetical order):

+ * aerospike
+ * local
+ * memcached
+ * quasardb
+ * redis

-The local server can help identify memory-related bottlenecks or abnormal allocator behavior.
+The local protocol creates a virtual "local" server to test the local machine memory bandwidth.
+This can help identify memory-related bottlenecks or abnormal allocator behavior.

 Benchmark script
 ====================